-6.12 The need for professional advice and services will relate to the size and complexity of the proposed scheme, and the significance of the heritage asset(s) involved.
+6.14 The complexity of the proposed scheme, and the significance of the heritage asset(s) involved will determine the level of professional support required.
 A list of links to useful guidance provided by other organisations is included in Section 8.